Partnering with JMIR Publications: Transform to Open Science

 For more details regarding institutional memberships, please contact us at firstname.lastname@example.org

-Institutional memberships (with libraries, library consortia or funders) can be set up where part of the APF is directly billed on a quarterly basis.
+Institutional memberships (with libraries, library consortia or funders) can be set up where all APC's of JMIR Publications' Gold OA journals up to a certain cap are directly billed on a quarterly basis.
 Cost-savings of up to 7% are possible, and we can assist to build an institutional open access fund earmarked for JMIR authors who do not have grant funding.

 For more details regarding quarterly bulk invoicing, please contact us at email@example.com